Listen to the Podcast

 Balance your positions

-There’s a lot of things that are happening here, coming up with the Spanish vote on Sunday, you also have a market rebalancing act tomorrow and then you have the vote on the Brexit that will be released, so normally when I get into these events, I typically lighten down on my position or I try to be very balanced on my positions, depending on how many positions I have.
+There’s a lot of things that are happening here, coming up with the Spanish vote on Sunday, you also have a market rebalancing act tomorrow, and then you have the vote on the Brexit that will be released, so usually when I get into these events, I typically lighten down on my position, or I try to be very balanced in my positions, depending on how many positions I have.

 If I didn’t have as many positions from before, what I can do is reduce some of those positions.
-So there’s a few ways to approach it, number one, you can balance them out by putting on a few additional positions, such as, right now there were people putting on more bullish bets, so if there was a lot more shorts, they would go ahead and put on more bullish bets right now to rebalance those things.
+So there are a few ways to approach it, number one, you can balance them out by putting on a few additional positions, such as, right now there were people putting on more bullish bets, so if there were a lot more shorts, they would go ahead and put on more bullish bets right now to rebalance those things.

-The other approach is to take some profits, so if there was a lot of shorts, what they would do is they would take some profits and that would cost stock prices to rise higher, now of course you could be a little more positioned one way or the other, meaning you could just simply be more bullish now because there’s a high chance that they’re actually going to stay, but sometimes here’s the problem with positioning that way as well.
+The other approach is to take some profits, so if there was a lot of shorts, what they would do if they would make some profits and that would cost stock prices to rise higher, now of course you could be a little more positioned one way or the other, meaning you could just only be more bullish now because there’s a high chance that they’re actually going to stay, but sometimes here’s the problem with positioning that way as well.